tart-summer-camp/tartCraft/README.md

 tartCraft
 =========
-tartCraft is a browser based MMORPG game written with javascrip, nodeJS and socket.io
+tartCraft is a browser based MMORPG game written with javascript, nodeJS and socket.io

 Install
 =======